Cohesive Digests for Ints and Floats

 big.Float

 is a handy type in Go that emulates arbitary precision floating-point numbers.
-One can tweak the precision of big.Float
+One can tweak the precision with (big.Float).SetPrec

 to cover all possible uint64